greenbone/templates/README-template.md

 in the checkout directory of X (the directory containing the Pipfile) to install all dependencies including the packages only required for development.

-If there are more specific suggestions for development or suggestions only relevant to specific environments or use cases, consider creating a separate DEVELOPMENT.md file and [linking it here](DEVELOPMENT.md).
+If there are more specific suggestions for development or guidelines for contributions, consider creating a separate documentation and linking it here.

 ## License